Merkoba/Hue/configuration.md

 "settings_default_case_insensitive_username_highlights"
 >Whether highlights for current username are case insensitive by default.

+"settings_default_open_whispers_automatically"
+>Whether popup messages will open automatically when arrived by default.

 "settings_default_show_image_previews"
 >Whether image links get a preview on the chat area by default.
 This only works with certain links, including direct Imgur links.